hyunjong-park/hyunjong-park.github.io/about.md

 **_Well, that was only until the outbreak of COVID-19._**

-The school closed down and the aviation industry went serious downfall as we all know.
-My plan of becoming an airline pilot was ruined.
-I was pretty stressed out with the whole situation.
-Fortunately though, I was offered to work at an airline startup in Korea, called [Air Premia](https://airpremia.com/), as a safety planning manager.
+Due to the pandemic, the aviation industry took a serious downturn and the school I was attending temporarily closed down.
+My plans were derailed, leaving me feeling stressed and uncertain about my future.
+Fortunately, I was offered a position as a Safety Planning Manager at [Air Premia](https://airpremia.com/), an airline startup in Korea.

 ![Boeing 787-9 of Air Premia](/assets/images/airpremia.png)

 > Boeing 787-9 of Air Premia

-My primary job was to build a safety management system of the company.
-Naturally, I got to work with our IT department a lot.
-Seeing all the software engineers coding on a dark screen using fancy mechanical keyboards brought all the memories I had when I was studying computer science back in UCSD.
-I think it really lit the fire in my heart or something.
+In my role, I was responsible for building the company's safety management system, which required me to work closely with the IT department.
+Seeing the software engineers coding on their computers brought back memories of when I studied computer science at UCSD, reigniting my passion for the field.

 ![you know what I mean.](/assets/images/macbook.png)

 > you know what I mean.

-With the pandemic lasting much, much longer than everyone had expected, my eagerness to begin a new journey as a software engineer grew larger.
-I grabbed my old books from college and started studying C again (and python, obviously).
-I was not sure how to change my career to a software engineer so I called everyone I knew for an advice.
-After months of desperate opportunity seeking, I was lucky enough to get a chance for an interview at a machine learning startup.
+As the pandemic continued to disrupt the aviation industry, I began to feel a growing eagerness to explore a new career as a software engineer.
+I dusted off my old college textbooks and began re-studying C (and Python).
+However, I wasn't sure how to transition into a career in software engineering, so I sought advice from everyone I knew.
+After months of actively seeking opportunities, I was finally offered an interview at a machine learning startup, which I was fortunate enough to land.

 ![orca](/assets/images/orca.png)

 > I worked at Corca.
 The name was inspired by orca.

-As a data engineer, I have done data analysis, data modeling, building batch data pipeline, and streaming data pipeline.
-I struggled a lot in the beginning since the industry was completely different.
-The way people work, main focus, environment were all different.
-In addition to that differences, my experiences in aviation industry was not useful.
+As a data engineer, I have experience in data analysis, data modeling, building batch data pipelines, and streaming data pipelines.
+However, in the beginning, I struggled to adapt to the differences in the industry.
+The work culture, focus, and environment were all unfamiliar to me.
+To add to this, my experiences in the aviation industry proved to be of little use in my new role.

-After about 1.5 year, I was offered a job as a data analyst at IATA.
-I was very fortunate to be offered for this position as I could utilize all of my knowledge and experience in aviation industry while at the same time use all the coding / developing skills that I have newly gained from working as a data engineer.
+After about 1.5 years, I was offered a job as a data analyst at IATA.
+This was a lucky break, as it allowed me to utilize my knowledge and experience from the aviation industry, while also putting into practice the coding and development skills I had acquired as a data engineer.

 ![Tour de La Bourse](/assets/images/tourdelabourse.jpg)

 > Place Victoria in Montreal.

-The life as a aviation data analyst in Montréal is, so far, fantastic.
-Not only the job is interesting and challening enough, but also the city of Montréal is charming and enjoyable.
+Life as an aviation data analyst in Montréal has been fantastic.
+Not only is the job interesting and challenging, but the city itself is charming and enjoyable.

-To sum up, I felt devastated when unexpected things happened in my life, but by getting them through, they became my strength.
-Now, I feel I am ready to face any challenges in life.

-Thank you for reading this long story of mine whatever your reason may be.
-I wish that this story of mine was interesting to you.

-Have a great day.
+Looking back, the unexpected challenges I faced were initially devastating, but overcoming them has become a source of strength for me.
+I now feel ready to take on any challenges that life may throw my way.

+Thank you for taking the time to read my story.
+I hope you found it interesting.
+Have a great day!